raspberrypilearning/sound-meter/en/step_1.md

 Do you sometimes get tired of our noisy lives and just want a bit of quiet time?

-In this project, you are going to make a sound level meter that will display how noisy it is on your micro:bit.
-You will also learn how to save that data to your micro:bit so you can see the noisiest times of the day.
+In this project, you are going to make a sound level meter that will use the micro:bit to display how noisy the environment is.

 You will also create a way of letting other people know that the noise level is too high, so they know to keep it quiet, even if just for a few minutes.

+This project will also show you how to save the sound level data to your micro:bit so you can see the noisiest times of the day.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Something about TERM <span style="color: #0faeb0">TERM</span> Something about TERM
+ <span style="color: #0faeb0">Healthy Sound Levels</span> are an important part of our wellbeing.
+Peaceful and soothing sounds such as the sounds of nature or the ocean can help calm us down.
+However, being around louder noises such as loud music for too long can be bad for our ears.
+If things get too loud, it is good to take breaks, move away or use ear protectors.
 </p>

 You will:
-+ Use your micro:bit to play music
-+ Use variables and logic to allow for a choice of melody
++ Use the sound sensor (V2) or the light sensor (V1)
++ Combine conditions to create an alarm
-+ Use input buttons and gestures to control the playback
++ Use the buttons to change the alarm sensitivity
-+ Share your project with others so they can try it out and you can get feedback
++ Log sound data to analyse later

 --- no-print ---